cyberphor/knowledge-base/azure/services/security/directory-services/README.md

 A directory is a "book of rules."

 **Directory Services**
-Directory services are used for identity and access management (e.g., who has access to what).
+Directory services are used for identity and authorization management (e.g., who has access to what).
 Below is a list of directory services.
 * Creating an account (i.e., an entity to represent someone)
 * Creating a group
 * Adding an account to a group